-Our ESU education programmes and projects enable a wide range of people to discover their voice.
+Our education programmes and projects enable a wide range of people to discover their voice.
 Central to our mission is a commitment to working with schools and young people to narrow gaps in opportunity and achievement.

 Our aims are:

 - To ensure broad access to our programmes and projects across a range of geographical areas and with a particular focus on disadvantaged young people.

 - To establish Discover Your Voice as the core programme of the ESU, ensuring that this and other elements of our educational provision mutually reinforce each other.

 - To develop ESU programmes/projects as sustainable long-term interventions, with measurable impact as a central tenet.